Skip to main content

 Abstract

-Large language models are increasingly used within larger systems ("LLM agents").
-These systems often make a sequence of LLM calls, where each call provides the LLM with a combination of instructions, observations and interaction history, among other information.
-The design of the encoded information and its structure play a central role in the quality of the resulting system, as evidenced by the term "context engineering".
-Despite this, it remains remarkably difficult to communicate the composition of the LLM context in a system, and how it evolves over time.
-While verbalizing the language of an individual prompt is standard and prompt templates are often included in a system's description, no such system exists for communicating the structure and content of an evolving context.
-Whether between teammates iterating on an agent's behavior or researchers describing a working system in a publication, context construction is typically conveyed through hand-waving, informal prose, ad hoc diagrams, or direct inspection of code---none of which precisely capture how a prompt evolves across interaction steps or how two context representation strategies differ from each other.
-To remedy this, we introduce the Agentic Context Description Language (ACDL), a visual language for specifying the structure and dynamics of LLM input contexts in a precise, readable and standard manner.
+Large language models are increasingly used within larger systems (“LLM agents”).
+These make a sequence of LLM calls, each call providing the LLM with a combination of instructions, observations, and interaction history.
+The design of the encoded information and its structure play a central role in the quality of the resulting system, leading to efforts spent on context engineering.
+It is therefore critical to communicate the composition of the LLM context in a system, and how it evolves over time.
+Yet, no standard exists for doing so: context construction is typically conveyed through informal prose, ad hoc diagrams, or direct inspection of code, none of which precisely capture how a prompt evolves across interaction steps or how two context representation strategies differ.
+To remedy this, we introduce the Agentic Context Description Language (ACDL), a language for specifying the structure and dynamics of LLM input contexts in a precise, readable, and standard manner, along with visualizations.
 ACDL provides constructs for specifying context aspects such as role message sequences, dynamic content, time-indexed references, and conditional or iterative structure, capturing the full architecture of a prompt independently of any particular implementation.
 ACDL diagrams can be hand drawn on a whiteboard, or written in formal language which can then be rendered.
-We describe the language, demonstrate it by documenting several existing systems and their variants, and encourage the community to adopt it for describing LLM systems, both in day-to-day communication and in papers.
+We describe the language, demonstrate it by documenting several existing systems and their variants, and encourage the community to adopt it for describing LLM systems context, both in day-to-day communication and in papers.
+Tooling, examples and documentation are available at www.acdlang.org.

 ACM CAIS 2026 Sponsors